You can finally buy the Y-Brush 10-second toothbrush

 •See All

-Discuss: The Y-Brush 10-second toothbrush is back at CES and this time you can buy one
+Discuss: The Y-Brush 10-second toothbrush is back and this time you can buy one

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.